 Problems that develop in the waste pipe that connects your house to the municipal sewer or the septic tank can stop your plumbing drains cold.
 If the waste pipe breaks, you'll probably need professional help to repair it, and that can be expensive.
-It's good, therefore, to be able to distinguish between a breakage and a blockage.
-You can't always unclog sewers yourself, but sometimes you can, and you'll save money by doing it yourself.
+It's good, therefore, to be able to distinguish between breakage and a blockage.
+You can't always unclog sewer lines yourself, but sometimes you can, and you'll save money by doing it yourself.

 The Sewer System

-In most houses, the main soil stack descends vertically to the main waste line, which exits the house -- usually underground -- and connects with the municipal sewer or the septic tank.
+In most houses, the main soil stack descends vertically to the main waste line, which exits the house — usually underground — and connects with the municipal sewer or the septic tank.
 The pipe typically runs under the yard, and if you haven't had problems with it, you might not even know where it is.
 You can usually find it by locating the soil stack, following it to the waste line and following that to its exit point from the house.
 From there, you can deduce its path to the street or to the septic tank, provided you know where the latter is located.

-Signs of a Blocked Sewer
+Signs of a Blocked Sewer Pipe

-Signs of a Broken Sewer
+Signs of a Broken Sewer Pipe

 If your sewer lines are broken, your drainage system will probably function normally, but you'll eventually notice telltale signs of the breakage in the basement or outdoors.
 Because water is escaping onto the surrounding soil, a sinkhole may develop, or you may notice standing water in the yard or on the basement floor.
 The water will be hard to miss, because it will smell like a sewer.
-If the sewer goes under a paved pathway or driveway, you may notice deterioration of the asphalt, or individual pavers may sink.
+If the sewer pipe goes under a paved pathway or driveway, you may notice deterioration of the asphalt, or individual pavers may sink.
 Vegetation in the immediate area of the break will be particularly green and happy because of all the extra nutrients it is receiving.

 What to Do About Sewer Blockage or Breakage